-The District also has an agreement to make payments to the former Montgomery County Emergency Services District No. 11 ("ESD No. 11") to improve, enhance, or support public safety and security, fire protection, emergency medical services, or law enforcement in the District.
-The District paid \$350,000 to ESD No. 11 during the current fiscal year.
+The District also paid \$100,000 to ESD No. 7 on behalf of the former Montgomery County Emergency Services District No. 11 to improve, enhance, or support public safety and security, fire protection, emergency medical services, or law enforcement in the District.